DarkoZlatarek/project5-petsroom/README.md

 # Petsroom
 The Petsroom is a social media platform for pet lovers.
-Here, users can share their belowed pets photos, arrange meetup events with other users and share interesting articles relating animals that might interest other users.
+Here, users can share their bellowed pets photos, arrange meetup events with other users and share interesting articles relating animals that might interest other users.
 Users can also interact with each other by commenting on posts or events.

 - The repository for the DRF-API associated with this project is available [HERE](https://github.com/DarkoZlatarek/petsroom-drf-api).
 The installation, set up, and deployment steps for this section of the project have been included in the README linked to the DRF-API.